The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

 \section{Related Work}

 This study draws from two related areas of research: content moderation practices and online public shaming action in response to perceived moral transgressions.
-Together, these research areas inform our analysis and understanding of how content creators creatively leverage the comment pinning feature to manage and respond to harmful comments.
+Together, these research areas inform our analysis and provide the context for how content creators creatively leverage the comment pinning feature to manage and respond to harmful comments.